Analyzing SUNDANCE ENERGY/S (SNDE) & Its Rivals

 SUNDANCE ENERGY/S (NASDAQ: SNDE) is one of 184 publicly-traded companies in the “Crude petroleum & natural gas” industry, but how does it contrast to its competitors?
-We will compare SUNDANCE ENERGY/S to similar companies based on the strength of its risk, analyst recommendations, dividends, earnings, valuation, institutional ownership and profitability.
+We will compare SUNDANCE ENERGY/S to similar companies based on the strength of its profitability, institutional ownership, valuation, earnings, risk, analyst recommendations and dividends.

 Risk and Volatility

-SUNDANCE ENERGY/S has a beta of 2.91, indicating that its share price is 191% more volatile than the S&P 500.
-Comparatively, SUNDANCE ENERGY/S’s competitors have a beta of 2.02, indicating that their average share price is 102% more volatile than the S&P 500.
+SUNDANCE ENERGY/S has a beta of 2.91, indicating that its stock price is 191% more volatile than the S&P 500.
+Comparatively, SUNDANCE ENERGY/S’s competitors have a beta of 2.02, indicating that their average stock price is 102% more volatile than the S&P 500.

 Analyst Recommendations

-This is a breakdown of recent recommendations and price targets for SUNDANCE ENERGY/S and its competitors, as reported by MarketBeat.com.
+This is a summary of current recommendations for SUNDANCE ENERGY/S and its competitors, as reported by MarketBeat.com.

 |